RedBearLab/nRF8001/README.md

 Step 1.
 You have to see this for installing libraries first. http://www.arduino.cc/en/Guide/Libraries

+* Please use the method - "Importing a .zip Library" at this moment.

-Step 2: Get latest release of [Nordic nRF8001 SDK for Arduino](https://github.com/Cheong2K/ble-sdk-arduino).
+Step 2: Get latest release of [Nordic nRF8001 SDK for Arduino](https://github.com/Cheong2K/ble-sdk-arduino/archive/RBL.zip).

-Step 3: Get latest release of [RBL nRF8001 API](https://github.com/RedBearLab/nRF8001/releases).
+Step 3: Get latest release of [RBL nRF8001 API](https://github.com/RedBearLab/nRF8001/archive/master.zip).

 Step 4: Load an example to your Arduino board.